 When a person is not able to speak, others often make judgements about their competence, potential, and ability to think and learn.

 A person who does not speak will quickly learn that some things are easy to communicate (e.g. reaching for the TV remote to suggest you want to change the channel).
 They also learn that some things are hard to communicate (e.g. that the TV show reminds you of a family member who is gone).

 AAC incorporates all the tools and strategies a person can use to communicate, when they are not able to speak.
 Often we break them into 2 groups: Unaided and Aided AAC.

 1. Unaided AAC – or AAC that does not require a physical aid or tool.

 2. Aided AAC – or AAC that uses tools or materials.

 - Choice cards

-- Speech-generating devices
+- Speech-generating devices or communication devices

 - AAC apps on mobile devices